The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: The homogeneous problem

 We are now in position to state our first existence result in the case of a boundary data in $L^2(\Gamma)$.
-Using harmonic analysis techniques, many authors have established this result (see \cite{Jer1} and \cite{J-K}).
-Our proof, completely different, is essentially based on the isomorphism given in Theorem \ref{IsoDeltaH3/2H1/2}.
+Our proof is essentially based on the isomorphism given in Theorem \ref{IsoDeltaH3/2H1/2}.

 \begin{theorem} i) For any $g\in L^{2}(\Gamma)$, Problem $(\mathscr{L}_D^H)$ has a unique solution $u\in H^{1/2}(\Omega)$.
 Moreover $\sqrt \varrho\, \nabla u \in {\textit{\textbf L}}^{2}(\Omega)$ and we have the estimate